Juliet Davies MSc MBACP

 Counselling and psychotherapy experience

 - NHS King’s College Hospital; St. Thomas’ Hospital; St. Georges’ Hospital.
-Counselling and psychotherapy provision to those with complex mental health difficulties, chronic health conditions, trauma and bereavement
+Counselling and psychotherapy provision to those with complex emotional difficulties, chronic physical health, trauma, loss and grief

 - University Counselling Middlesex University; Anglia Ruskin University with staff and students